akshit0699/Covid19-India/README.md

 ---
 The data used is directly from the Government of India's portal [https://www.mohfw.gov.in/index.html](https://www.mohfw.gov.in/index.html) which gets updated twice daily and henceforth automatically updates the dashboard.

-The dashboard has six major sections.
+The day wise new cases are being recorded from [https://indiacovid19.github.io/](https://indiacovid19.github.io/)

+The dashboard provides an easy way to gain insights with regard to the increasing coronavirus cases in India, the plots have been designed to be easy to interact with, and view on mobile devices.

  ## The latest updates
 Four tiles at the top that display the latest rise in Total Confirmed, Active, Recovered and Death cases along with the rise from the previous day in India.
  ![dashboard](images/Counts.png)

  ## Day-wise rise in confirmed cases
- A Plot showing day wise rise in confirmed cases each day since the first case was identified in India.
-It is easy to interact with and gain insights.
+A day wise rise in confirmed cases is being recorded since the rise of the pandemic in India
  ![dashboard](images/Cases_new.png)

  ## State- wise rise in confirmed cases